5 Reasons Grandparents Can File for Custody of Grandchild

 The Court will look at the financial situation of both the grandparent and parent or parents to determine who is best suited to provide care for the child.
 I know a case where the child was in wedlock, and the father abandoned the mother and child.
 Mother was also not mentally fit.
 So, the court decided to give custody to the granddad.

-Sometimes, the parent or parents may have neglected their parental duties and responsibilities due to addiction or mental illness.
-In this case, a grandparent may file for custody to ensure the child is adequately cared for and given the necessary attention.
+In some cases, the parent or parents may have neglected their parental duties and responsibilities due to addiction or mental illness.
+In this case, a grandparent may file for custody to ensure that the child is properly cared for and given the necessary attention.

-The Court will consider the reasons for the neglect and whether the grandparent is better positioned to care for the child.
+The Court will consider the reasons for the neglect and whether the grandparent is in a better position to provide care for the child.
 Parents can lose custody of their children due to excessive depression and anxiety.

 How Should Grandparents File for Custody of Grandchild?

 “How can a grandparent get guardianship of a child?”
-Here are four tips for grandparents on filing for custody of their grandchild to become legal guardians.
+Here are 4 tips for grandparents on filing for custody of their grandchild to become legal guardians.

 “How do I get guardianship of my grandchild?”